Barber Schools in North Carolina

-- You must renew your license every 3 years.
+- You must renew your license every year.

-- 8 continuing education hours are required to renew your license.
+- 0 continuing education hours are required to renew your license.

-- The average salary for barbers in North Carolina is $33,820 ($16.26/hour).
-This is higher than the national average of $30,150 ($14.50/hour).
+- The average salary for barbers in North Carolina is $43,450.

-- There is a predicted 17% job increase between 2016–2026 for barbers.
-This is higher than the expected national growth of 7%.
+- There is a predicted 9% job increase between 2020–2030 for barbers.

 Required to earn a barbering license